 The wallet boasts a wide range of security features that all work together to keep coins and private keys from hackers.
-In addition to Dogecoin, the wallet features compatibility with over 1000 different coins and tokens, with native support for 22 of them.
+In addition to Dogecoin, the wallet features compatibility with over 1300 different coins and tokens.

 The Ledger Nano S has the aspect of a USB with an OLED display that can be operated with small buttons when you manually verify transactions.
-The Ledger features PIN, protection, dual-chip architecture, 24-word backup seed and restore feature, and 2-factor authentication.
+The Ledger features PIN, protection, dual-chip architecture, a 24-word backup seed, a restore feature, and 2-factor authentication.

 Trezor Model T

-Unlike its previous model, Trezor One, which is also a popular choice, this wallet features a color touch screen.
+This wallet features a color touch screen unlike its previous model, Trezor One, which is also a popular choice.

 The Model T also features a USB-C connector and a MicroSD card slot.
-Even if the MicroSD is not functional at the moment, Trezor intends on using the slot for encrypting data, password management, and signing offline transactions.
-In terms of security, the wallet employs a 12word recovery seed, PIN Code, address verification, password manager, and 2FA.
+Even if the MicroSD is not functional now, Trezor intends to use the slot for encrypting data, password management, and signing offline transactions.
+Regarding security, the wallet employs a 12-word recovery seed, PIN Code, address verification, password manager, and 2FA.

-KeepKey is another hardware wallet we have decided to feature on our list of Dogecoin wallets.
+KeepKey is another hardware wallet that we just had to feature on our list of Dogecoin wallets.
 KeepKey manages the private key generation, private key storage, and the confirmation of outgoing transactions.
 It has a secure interface that allows it to communicate with your computer while keeping the cryptocurrency offline on the device.

 The wallet stores many of the top cryptocurrencies and ERC20 tokens, as well as Dogecoins.